rstrube/react-webpack-tutorial/README.md

 ![Browserlist Coverage Defaults and ES6 Support](https://github.com/rstrube/react-webpack-tutorial/blob/main/doc/img/20221006204238.png)

-No go ahead and run `npm run build` again.
+Now go ahead and run `npm run build` again.
 Note the filesize of the generated `/dist/main.js` file.
 It should be a little bit smaller (**140,039** bytes in my case).
 The difference here is negiblie, but this is mostly because of the relatively small amount of JS code in our application, and the fact that we're not using advanced ECMAScript language features that would need to be polyfilled / transpiled for older browsers.

 In general most developers can target `defaults`, but it's good to be aware of how the browserlist configuration works and how it affects the transpiled code.